Direct Contact

 Academic Collaborators & Co-Advising

-We are actively seeking collaborations with faculty and research groups at PhD-granting institutions — particularly in the Northeast (RPI, Syracuse, Cornell, Buffalo, UMass).
-If you have doctoral students whose work overlaps with ours and are open to co-advising or joint projects, we would like to connect.
-We can offer complementary expertise, shared publications, and access to our experimental infrastructure.
+We are looking to build collaborations with faculty at PhD-granting institutions, particularly in the Northeast — RPI, Syracuse, Cornell, Buffalo, UMass.
+If your doctoral students' work overlaps with ours and you are open to co-advising or joint projects, get in touch.
+We bring expertise in nanoscale communications and sensing, and are happy to share our experimental setup.

 Enquire Anytime